 This guide is for whether you have already decided to start a new business, or you are simply considering your first move into self-employment.
-What do you need to think about before taking the plunge?

 We hope this guide will help you make a number of crucial initial decisions and choices.
 We have touched on some of the marketing issues but the main focus is on business planning, financial and tax issues.